rvesse/airline/docs/guide/practise/prompts.md

 ### Timeouts

 The timeout controls how long users have to respond to prompts.
-Having a timeout can be useful because it can prevent your application from hanging indefinitely if run in a non-interactive environment or allow you to fallback to alternative behaviour, fail fast etc. when no prompt response is received.
+Having a timeout can be useful because it prevents your application from hanging indefinitely if run in a non-interactive environment and/or allows you to fallback to alternative behaviour, fail fast etc. when no prompt response is received.

 The timeout can be set with the `withTimeout()` method and `withTimeoutUnit()` methods e.g.